benperove/wpmotion/readme.txt

 == Installation ==

-This section describes how to install the WP Motion migration plugin and get it working.
+Using The WordPress Dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
+2. Search for 'WP Motion'
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+Uploading in WordPress Dashboard
-1. Install the plugin through the 'Plugins' menu in WordPress
+1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Upload' area
+3. Select wpmotion.zip from your computer
+4. Click 'Install Now'
-2. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin in the Plugin dashboard

+Using FTP
+1. Download wpmotion.zip
+2. Extract the wpmotion directory to your computer
+3. Upload the wpmotion directory to the /wp-content/plugins/ directory
-3. Click WP Motion on the sidebar in the administration panel
+4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==